-The Art of Facilitation
+The Art of Holding Space

 We’re all facilitating our relationships at home, with family and within our community environments.
 And we all bring unique and dynamic histories with us into the shared spaces we participate in.
 Acknowledging this can help us to make space for everyone’s lived experiences and helps us to better navigate conflict and grief living both within us and those we're connected to.